 - Store in a cool, dry place below 25°C (77 °F) and out of direct sunlight.

 Probiotics are not recommended for those with serious medical conditions e.g. those who are severely immunosuppressed, have pancreatitis, are in the ICU, have melaena, have a central venous catheter, infants with short bowel syndrome, or patients with open wounds following major surgery; unless under a doctor's care.
 Keep out of reach of children.

-This is a dietary supplement and is not intended to prevent, treat or diagnose any medical conditions.
-Dietary supplements should not be used as a substitute for a healthy diet and lifestyle.
+Gut health supplements are not intended to prevent, treat or diagnose any medical conditions.
+If taking probiotic supplements for gut health, note that these should not be used as a substitute for a varied and balanced diet and a healthy lifestyle.
 If you are taking any medications or have a serious medical condition, consult a doctor before use.
 Optibac supplements will not cause dependency and may be used on an ongoing basis.

 1. Kocian J. (1996) ‘Further Possibilities in the Treatment of Lactose Intolerance: Lactobacilli’ Prakticky Lekar (General Practitioner).
 Vol. 74. pp. 212 – 214